Shirlee – Studio owner and director – E RYT 500

 Her teachings are playful, dynamic and full of heart.
 She tries to inspire people to reach their true potential by rediscovering the very essence of their beings.

 Simon is one of the founders of Buddha Rider.
-He plays an active role in running the studio.
 Simon is a certified Schwinn cycle instructor and a Can Fit Pro Personal Training Specialist.
 He brings his love of mountain biking and road riding into the studio.

 His classes are filled with inspiring visualizations and anecdotes.
 Simon loves to motivate his clients to achieve their goals while having fun.
 His love for fitness shows through in all his classes.
 He is a competitive tennis player and avid yogi!
 In 2010 Simon participated in the Sear National Kids Cancer Ride.
 This ride is a 15 day event that saw 40 cyclists ride from Vancouver to Halifax and raised 2 million dollars to send children with cancer to camp.